 Go to market alignment

 Growth accelerates when marketing, sales, and success run one connected plan.
-Use this go-to-market strategy guide to structure the plan and definitions.
+Use this go to market strategy guide to structure the plan and definitions.
 Organizations with tight marketing and sales alignment report revenue growth 32 percent faster.
 Share a single journey map, unified definitions for lead stages, and one dashboard of truth.

 Know your buyers

-Audience research
+Audience research and segmentation

 Buyer personas